Delong-Zhu/Delong-Zhu.github.io/_pages/about.md

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 One paper [Forensics Adapter](https://arxiv.org/abs/2411.19715) regarding Deepfake Detection has been uploaded to arXiv.
-- *2024.12*: &nbsp;🎉🎉 One paper [FacePoison](https://arxiv.org/abs/2412.01101) regarding Proactive Deepfake Defence has been uploaded to arXiv.
+- *2024.12*: &nbsp;🎉🎉 One paper [FacePoison](https://arxiv.org/abs/2412.01101) regarding Proactive Deepfake Defense has been uploaded to arXiv.

 # 📝 Publications